omahs/imx-docs/docs/main/learn/web3-marketing-and-community/overview.md

 - Community is the collection of your fans and collaborators
 - Marketing is how you get your fans and collaborators

 **Community** can include anyone that interacts with your project.
 These individuals can often be grouped into segments with similar characteristics and interests.
 Projects can segment however they like - a common method is via channels, e.g. Discord and Twitter.
-Another way of segmenting is via profiles, or roles in the ecosystem, e.g. players and investors.
+Another way of segmenting is via profiles, or roles in the ecosystem, e.g. players and traders.

 Some channels and profiles might overlap, meaning that certain channels might be predominantly a singular profile (i.e. GitHub and developers).
 In contrast, other channels might have multiple profiles (i.e. Discord has players and investors).
 Understanding these differences early means you'll be able to modulate your community strategies to make the most impact.